Underweight children aged 2 to 5

 Food intolerance in children

-If your child is unable to tolerate any lactose (a type of sugar found in milk and dairy products), for example, your doctor may refer them to a dietitian for tailored nutritional advice.
+If your child is unable to eat any lactose (a type of natural sugar in milk and dairy products), for example, the doctor may refer them to a dietitian for tailored nutritional advice.

 They can help you ensure that your child gets the right amount of nutrients in their diet for healthy growth and development.